 Once the investigation is resolved, you breathe a sigh of relief, it is finally over and behind you.
 Or is it?When analyzing the fraud triangle, fraud cannot occur without opportunity.
 This opportunity is often preventable with appropriate internal controls.
 Learn from what happened and implement a set of internal controls that might prevent something similar happening in the future.
 You do not want to have to go through this again!

 If you suspect fraud has occurred in your organization, contact an Anders advisor below.
 We would be happy to discuss your situation with you to determine appropriate next steps.
-Learn more about Anders Forensic and Litigation services.All Insights
+Learn more about Anders Forensic, Valuation and Litigation services.All Insights